dev-alianwar/nestjs-github-actions-aws-ecs/README.md

 ## Nestjs with AWS S3
+Nest.js application with REST APIs to upload and stream file from S3

 ## Github Action Tagging and Branch release
 - Github Action will test branch when a pull-request is open